 Under the strict liability principle, Athletes are responsible for any prohibited substance found in their urine samples.
 Unlike foods and medications, the supplement industry is subject to little government regulation making it impossible for the ISSF and other Anti-Doping Organisations to confirm whether or not a supplement contains prohibited substances.
-After a number of anti-doping violations related to supplement use in shooting sport and all other sports, the ISSF would like to stress to the shooting sport community the extreme risk an athlete runs when using supplements.
+After a number of anti-doping violations related to supplement use in shooting sport and many other sports, the ISSF would like to stress to the shooting sport community the extreme risks an athlete runs when using supplements.

 Under no circumstances can the ISSF confirm whether or not a supplement contains prohibited substances.
+The RISK IS ALWAYS YOURS.

-It is ultimately the Athlete's responsibility to ensure that any thing she or he ingests does not contain prohibited substances.
+It is ultimately the Athlete's responsibility to ensure that any thing she or he ingests does not contain prohibited substances - failure to do so would result in fault and negligence.